WoWRoster/wowroster/trunk/readme.txt

 	http://www.wowroster.net

 	If you're using WoWRoster, we'd love to hear from you.
-If you have a moment, post your site in the 'WoWRoster.net->WebLinks'.
+If you have a moment, post your site in the forum.

 Donations
 ------------
-	We only accept donations for hosting/bandwidth costs for http://www.wowroster.net We do this out of the kindness of our hearts and your happiness is enough payment :)
+	We only accept donations for hosting/bandwidth costs for www.wowroster.net We do this out of the kindness of our hearts and your happiness is enough payment :)

 Installation